HUPO-PSI/mzQC/doc/gh-page/pages/use-case-stories/USI-example.mzQC.md

+---
+layout: page
-# USI Example of mzQC
+title: "USI Example of mzQC"
+permalink: /mzQC-intro/usecases/USI-example/
+---

 Here, we describe a mzQC JSON document to exemplify the use of USI to address the quality of specific spectra by metrics recorded in a table value type.